MIDIKeys is a MIDI Keyboard Controller that can be used to send MIDI messages to synthesizer apps and hardware MIDI synthesizers.

 Note-on events may be sent with either a fixed or variable velocity based on where you touch on the key.
 Set the maximum velocity using the Velocity slider.
 Any value from 0-127 may be selected.
 Default value is 100.

 Select between fixed or variable velocity mapped to the touch position using the selector.
-When the velocity is mapped to touch, the minimum velocity is approximately 20% of the value set on the Velocity slider and the max is 100% of the value.
+When the velocity is mapped to touch, the minimum velocity is approximately 10% of the value set on the Velocity slider and the max is 100% of the value.
 Touching lower or higher on the key (area below the black keys only for the white keys) results in lower or higher velocity values sent in the MIDI Note On event for the key.
+Black key highest velocity starts at the bottom of the key and gets lower as you touch higher.

 MIDIKeys can send Volume, Expression, Modulation, or Breath Control message by tilting the device to the right or left.